 Yes, many women feel some mild discomfort around the area of the abdomen and the vagina as a side effect of follicle puncture.
 Normally, pain only lasts for one or two days, but it diminishes eventually until it disappears completely within a few days.

 Is the egg collection procedure carried out in exactly the same way to the ICSI?

-FAQs from users: 'Is there any serious risk associated with the egg retrieval procedure?', 'When is egg retrieval required?', 'Is the egg harvesting process painful?', 'Can egg retrieval be done without anesthesia?', 'Is it normal to feel abdominal pain after egg retrieval?' and 'Is the egg collection procedure carried out in exactly the same way to the ICSI?'.
+FAQs from users: 'Is it possible to perform the puncture if there is an endometrioma?', 'Is it advisable to perform ovarian puncture with hyperstimulation?', 'What is recommended when only three eggs are obtained in the ovarian puncture of an IVF cycle?', 'Is there any serious risk associated with the egg retrieval procedure?', 'When is egg retrieval required?', 'Is the egg harvesting process painful?', 'Can egg retrieval be done without anesthesia?', 'Is it normal to feel abdominal pain after egg retrieval?' and 'Is the egg collection procedure carried out in exactly the same way to the ICSI?'.

 More information about Cristina Algarra Goosman